stevencombs/retrocombs.github.io/_drafts/2020-06-20-retrocombs-plus4-chapter3-software.md

     * The screen will blank and when the program is saved, will display `READY`.

+  ## The DIRECTORY command

+    * Insert a diskette into the disk drive
+    * Type `DIRECTORY` and press `⏎`.
+The Plus/4 will display:

+        `???`

+    * Type `DIRECTORY "MY*"`.
+The Plus/4 will display all files that start with `MY`.

 ## Random Thoughts

 In preparation for this episode, I had to assemble the Pi1541.
 That in itself was [a post](https://www.stevencombs.com/pi1541-1) and [a video](https://youtu.be/iiuS-cI2c6s).

-I really wanted to demonstrate the use of a disk drive and a datasette as part of this video.
+I also delayed this video to create a Tapuino (an Arduino based modern Datasette clone).
+You can [view that process here](/tapuino-1).

+Both of these modern auxilary storage device replacements allowed me to create this video since both of the Plus/4 specific devices are very difficult to find.

+## Modern additions to Chapter 3

+NOTE: Stephen White
+You can also use VICE to create D81 images.
+With Pi1541 there are some other ways to create blank disk images.
+Without any images mounted you can do one of the following;- Press ALT-N on the Pi's keyboard to create a new D64 image (it will use the AutobaseName config option for naming).
+You can also do it in COMMODORE DOS from the READY prompt;- OPEN 1,8,15,”N0:FILENAME.D64,01”:CLOSE 15 In BASIC 7: HEADER “FILENAME.D64”, XYZ, U8 Where XYZ is a 3-char disk ID

 ## Join the Fun